RajBorad1729/Sales-CustomerDashBoard/README.md

-This user story outlines the specifications for building two dashboards using tableau to help stakeholders, including sales managers and executives to analyze sales performance and customers.
+As part of this project, I develop two Tableau dashboards to support stakeholders, including sales managers and executives, in analyzing sales performance and customer insights.

-The purpose of sales dashboard is to present an overview of the sales metrics and trends in order to analyze year-over-year sales performance and understand sales trends.
+Sales Dashboard
+This dashboard will provide a comprehensive view of key sales metrics and trends, enabling a year-over-year performance comparison.
+It will highlight revenue patterns, sales distribution, and other critical insights to support data-driven decision-making.

+Customer Dashboard
-The customer dashboard aims to provide an overview of customer data, trends and behaviors.
-It will help marketing teams and management to understand customer segments and improve customer satisfaction.
+Designed for marketing teams and management, this dashboard will present customer data, segmentation, and behavioral trends.
+It will offer actionable insights to enhance customer satisfaction, retention, and targeted marketing strategies.

+These dashboards will be designed for clarity, interactivity, and ease of use, ensuring stakeholders can quickly derive meaningful insights.

 Images:
 ![{DA92FAA6-2878-4FE3-9651-5C5A8CF5B4CB}](https://github.com/user-attachments/assets/5c5a3281-5189-4913-957d-4dd4f6cecdcd)